-- 1- Meet all the mandatory requirements specified in section 2.0 below; - 2- Achieve the minimum number of points identified overall in rated criteria (93/155 or 60%). - 1.6 The price of the Proposal will be evaluated in CANADIAN DOLLARS, Applicable Taxes excluded, FOB destination for goods/services, Customs Duties and Excise Taxes included. - 1.7 Failure of a Proposal to provide information in sufficient detail and depth to permit evaluation against the identified criteria may render a Proposal non-responsive.
+- 1.5 The price of the Proposal will be evaluated in CANADIAN DOLLARS, Applicable Taxes excluded, FOB destination for goods/services, Customs Duties and Excise Taxes included. - 1.6 Failure of a Proposal to provide information in sufficient detail and depth to permit evaluation against the identified criteria may render a Proposal non-responsive.
 All Bidders are advised that only listing experience without providing any supporting data to describe where and how such experience was obtained will not be considered to be "demonstrated" for the purpose of the evaluation.
-All professional experience should be fully demonstrated in the Proposal (i.e., dates, number of years and months of experience). - 1.8 The Bidders acknowledge and agree that Canada is not responsible to search for, and therefore evaluate, information that is not properly referenced or is not otherwise provided in accordance with the Proposal Preparation Instructions in Part 2, Article 3.0. - 1.9 Bidders shall not place any conditions or make any assumptions that attempt to limit or otherwise modify the scope of Work pursuant to the Statement of Work (Appendix B). - 1.10 In the event two or more responsive proposals receive the same combined score, the proposal with the highest technical score will be ranked higher.
+All professional experience should be fully demonstrated in the Proposal (i.e., dates, number of years and months of experience).

+- 1.7 The Bidders acknowledge and agree that Canada is not responsible to search for, and therefore evaluate, information that is not properly referenced or is not otherwise provided in accordance with the Proposal Preparation Instructions in Part 2, Article 3.0. - 1.8 Bidders shall not place any conditions or make any assumptions that attempt to limit or otherwise modify the scope of Work pursuant to the Statement of Work (Appendix B). - 1.9 In the event two or more responsive proposals receive the same combined score, the proposal with the highest technical score will be ranked higher.

-2.0 MANDATORY REQUIREMENTS
+2.0 POINT RATED REQUIREMENTS